 BODDING, Paul Olaf.
 Gjøvik 2.11.1865 — Odense 25.9.1938.
 Rev. Norwegian Missionary and Munda Scholar in India, lived long time among the Santals.
-Son of bookseller Edvard Olsen B. & Betzy Emilie Wennevold.
-Deciding to become a missionary he studied from 1883 theology at Kristiania, in 1889 theol.cand. and ordination, in 1890 to Santalistan (Santal Parganas), where he worked mainly at Mohulpahari station, from 1910 as head of the Mission.
-Retired 1933 and worked in Oslo on his great dictionary.
-Married in 1891 with Clara Braathen (1867-92), in 1897 with Ingeborg Bahr Børresen (1863-, eloped with an Indian Muslim) and again 1922 with Christine Larsen (1883–1940) – no children.
+Son of a bookseller, Edvard Olsen B., and Betzy Emilie Wennevold.
+Deciding to become a missionary he studied from 1883 theology at Kristiania (Oslo), in 1889 theol.cand. and ordination, in 1890 to Santalistan (Santal Parganas), where he worked mainly at Mohulpahari station, from 1910 as head of the Mission.
+Retired in 1933 and worked in Oslo on his great dictionary.
+Married 1891 Clara Braathen (1867-1892), 1897 Ingeborg Bahr Børresen (1863-??, eloped with an Indian Muslim) and again 1922 with Christine Larsen (1883–1940) – no children.
 POB created the written Santali and its characters and wrote the first grammar.
 His collections are deposited in Etnografisk museum, Oslo.

-Publications: a number of articles on Santali folklore in JASB.
+Publications: A number of articles on Santali folklore in JASB, also on stone impelents in Santal Parganas (1901, 1904).

 – Santalernas religion.
 Kristiania 1920; A chapter of Santal Folklore.
 78 p.
 Oslo 1924.